jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/Tryst with ISI-Delhi.md

 </p>
 </details>

-For an elaborate description of my works from 2019-Present, read this bog post - [Past, Present & Future - II]()
+For an elaborate description of my works from 2019-Present, read - [Past, Present & Future - II]()

-## Introduction
+## 2. Introduction

 **Dear Sir**, to my fortune I have found a great **possibility** in **Sept'2022**, which was the same month in which I gave my UPSC-CSE (Mains) Exam.
 The **possibility** has profoundly excited me to an extent that I was even ready to deliberately flunk my exam (only to appear again in next year - 2023).
 Till then, I have half-heartedly accepted & planned to delay my research pursuit for 5-7 years to comply with the rules of govt. (min. time one should spend in service to obtain a study leave), but this discovery of a **possibility** has **rekindled** my spirit to pursue research without having to delay it any further.
 Prior to this, my actual plan was to appear in UPSC-CSE (for IAS/IFS), finish my M.A.
 Economics at IGNOU so that I can appear for Indian Economic Services as a backup option.
 Naturally, it might occur to you when I'm so interested in research **"Why not I pursue it single-mindedly and become a Research Scientist/Professor ? "** with much many opportunities existing today to work on Electronic Commerce/Algos/Networks etc., especially in CS after the advent of machine learning boom, be it at Google/Microsoft/Amazon Research and many other MNCs.

 In 2019 (Jun), I have made a steadfast decision to work for the state (govt.) as an organisation in an administrative position be it either in Administrative/Foreign Services and pursue research as a **habit** (**not as a hobby**; but with dedication).
 Also, the fact that I find it very hard & contrasting to my personality, to dedicate myself to one particular area/subject for an extended period of time (>10-15 yrs) has completely ruled out the option of even thinking to become a full-time professor.
 That's why, to work for the state in an administrative capacity & also to retain independence in my breadth of interests - Maths, Theoretical CS & Economics etc., I have chosen this particular path.

-## Theoretical CS to Theoretical Economics
+## 3. Theoretical CS to Theoretical Economics

 I have observed that ISI-Delhi provides an opportunity though not recommended yet it is open to consider a possibility for one to pursue their PhD remotely (not as a full-time).
 In my enquiry, I have come to know that there are people who are pursuing/have pursued research part-time (Ex: Leena Kumar etc.).
 Now, this possibility has come as an absolute blessing to me.
 I do not have to wait/delay my plan of pursuing research further for 5-7 years anymore.